 RESIDENT ENGAGEMENT POLICY

-Our Board has just reviewed a new “Zebra Resident Engagement Policy” and we are all keen for any thoughts, ideas, and inputs from Zebra residents.
+In November our Board agreed a new “Zebra Resident Engagement Policy” and we are all keen for any thoughts, ideas, and inputs from Zebra residents.
 The new policy is on the blog now.